Digimon: Panini

-The Italian publishing company, Panini, approached Digimon in different ways in different countries.
-While Germany created their own adaptations of episodes, the United Kingdom (UK) reprinted the Dark Horse titles, then translated some of the German adaptations of Adventure 02 episodes.
-Eventually the UK comics were given their own original stories, which appeared in both the UK's official Digimon Magazine and the official UK Fox Kids companion magazine, Wickid.
-These original stories only roughly followed the continuity of Adventure 02.
-When the comic switched to the Tamers series the storylines adhered to continuity more strictly; sometimes it would expand on subject matter not covered by the original Japanese anime (such as Mitsuo Yamaki's past) or the English adaptations of the television shows and movies (such as Ryo's story or the movies that remained undubbed until 2005).
+The Italian publishing company Panini published Digimon titles in several ways in different countries.
+Germany had their own adaptations of episodes, the UK reprinted the Dark Horse titles and translated some of the German adaptations of Adventure 02 episodes.
+Eventually the UK comics had their own original stories, which appeared in both the UK's Digimon Magazine and the UK Fox Kids companion magazine Wickid.
+These original stories roughly followed the continuity of Adventure 02.
+When the comic switched to the Tamers series the storylines adhered to continuity more strictly; sometimes it expanded on subject matter not covered by the original Japanese anime (such as Mitsuo Yamaki's past) or the English adaptations of the television shows and movies (such as Ryo's story or the movies that remained undubbed until 2005).
 In a money saving venture, the original stories were later removed from Digimon Magazine, which returned to printing translated German adaptations of Tamers episodes.
 Eventually, both magazines were cancelled.

 Video games

-The Digimon series has inspired various video games, including the Digimon World and Digimon Story sub-series of role-playing games.
+The Digimon series has inspired various video games, including the Digimon World and Digimon Story sub-series of role-playing video games.
 Other genres have included life simulation, adventure, video card game, strategy, and racing games.

 By March 2001, Bandai had sold approximately 1 million video games worldwide, including 400,000 in Japan.
 In February 2010, a website for the MMORPG Digimon Battle Online was launched.
 On September 22, 2011, online game publisher Joymax announced the release of an MMORPG game called Digimon Masters, which was developed by the Korean publisher DIGITALIC.
 In June 2021 it was announced that they were developing a new MMORPG titled Digimon Super Rumble.

 In 2011, a new entry in the Digimon World series was announced after a seven-year hiatus, titled Digimon World Re:Digitize.
-The game would be released in Japan on July 19, 2012, followed by an enhanced version for Nintendo 3DS released in 2013.
+The game was released in Japan on July 19, 2012, followed by an enhanced version for Nintendo 3DS released in 2013.

 Digimon Story: Cyber Sleuth was first released in Japan in 2015.
-It would be the first game in the Digimon Story series to be released in North America under its original title; Digimon World DS and Digimon World Dawn and Dusk were originally marketed as entries in the Digimon World series, with the latter game being the last to be released in the West for nine years until Cyber Sleuths release on February 2, 2016.
+It is the first game in the Digimon Story series to be released in North America under its original title; Digimon World DS and Digimon World Dawn and Dusk were originally marketed as entries in the Digimon World series, with the latter game being the last to be released in the West for nine years until Cyber Sleuths release on February 2, 2016.

-There have also been several mobile games.
-Digimon Links was active from March 2016 to July 2019, and was similar to the Story games in that the player raised digimon in a farm and fought enemies using team of three of their digimon.
+There have been several mobile games.
+Digimon Links was active from March 2016 to July 2019, and was similar to the Story games in that the player raised digimon in a farm and fought enemies using a team of three of their Digimon.
 It was succeeded by Digimon ReArise, which launched June 2018 in Japan and October 2019 in America.